vojay-dev/vojay-dev.github.io/_posts/2024-11-04-ai-bottleneck.md

 ## Example: Procedual Level Generation in Gaming

-The gaming industry provides another compelling example of how small, carefully curated datasets can drive significant advancements in AI.
+The gaming industry provides another interesting example of how small, carefully curated datasets can drive significant advancements in AI.
 Generating engaging and playable game levels is a complex task, traditionally requiring extensive manual design.
 However, recent research demonstrates how AI, trained on relatively small datasets, can automate this process effectively.

 The paper [Level Generation for Angry Birds with Sequential VAE and Latent Variable Evolution](https://arxiv.org/abs/2104.06106) tackles the challenge of procedurally generating levels for the popular game Angry Birds.
 Generating levels for physics-based puzzle games like Angry Birds presents unique difficulties.
 The levels must be structurally stable, playable, and offer a balanced challenge.
 Slight errors in object placement can lead to unstable structures, destroyed by the physics engine or trivial solutions, ruining the gameplay experience.